precision-sustainable-ag/agir-pipeline/docs/SETUP_INSTRUCTIONS.md

 ---

+## Atlas Performance

+See [performance.md](/Users/brennenfarrell/Random/psa/agir-pipeline/docs/performance.md) for the current GPU timing comparison and Atlas run notes.
+For heavy inference tasks, such as JPG to DET, this guide should be followed.

+---

 ## Notes / assumptions

 * Requires `bash`, `curl` (only if `uv` must be installed), and optionally `psql` for schema/test steps.